google/mug/README.md

 ## Maybe

 Represents a value that may have failed with an exception.
-Tunnels checked exceptions through stream, no cheating.
+Tunnels checked exceptions through streams or futures.

 For a stream operation that would have looked like this if checked exception weren't in the way: